Responsible Official: SVP and Dean for Campus Life

 · Educate members of the Community actively participating in Dissent or Protest of their rights and responsibilities.

-It is the responsibility of the Senior Vice President and Dean of Campus Life or his/her designee (hereafter referred to simply as the “DCL”) to protect and maintain the right of open expression under these Guidelines.
+Except for hospital facilities as managed by Emory Healthcare, it is the responsibility of the Senior Vice President and Dean of Campus Life or his/her/hir designee (hereafter referred to simply as the “DCL”) to protect and maintain the right of open expression under these Guidelines.
 This procedure is outlined as a transparent process for enforcing safety and other University policies while protecting the Community’s rights to open expression.

 a.
 Observation of Meetings, Events or Protests, when deemed necessary by the DCL to protect and maintain open expression, shall be the responsibility of the DCL, who may delegate such responsibility.
 This Observer shall have full authority to act in the name of the DCL under these Guidelines.
-References to the DCL include his or her designee, which will take the form of trained staff or faculty who will serve as Expression Observers to help protect open expression and the rights of all parties involved.
+References to the DCL include his/her/hir designee, who will take the form of trained staff or faculty who will serve as Expression Observers to help protect open expression and the rights of all parties involved.

 b.
 Except in emergencies, the DCL’s authority under these Guidelines shall not be delegated to employees of the Emory Police Department.
-The role of public safety personnel at a Meeting, Event or Protest is defined below, in Section 220.127.116.11.
 Emergencies, for purposes of this clause, are defined as situations that include any of the following: imminent serious bodily harm; serious threat; imminent life threatening behavior; reckless disregard for human life; or threat to life, limb or property.

 c.
 The Observer shall identify himself or herself to those responsible for the Meeting or Event or to the leaders of the Protest.